1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-“The branched
-wheat would not branch under ordinary growing conditions,
-its spikes were smaller than those of standard varieties, and its
-yield half as large.
-The miraculous wheat was susceptible to
-every disease, and its grain contained half the protein found
-in standard varieties.”
-(Medvedev and Lerner, p.
-177)

 “hormonal stimulation of superovula¬
 tion in sheep and other species had been developed by the